Chisholm’s homer in 8th lifts Marlins over Mets 3-2

 Chisholm drove a 97 mph fastball from Jeurys Familia (9-4) into the upper deck seats for his 15th homer.
 Chisholm also had an RBI grounder in the sixth.

+The blast was measured at 402 feet, a distance Chisholm and Miami manager Don Mattingly questioned.

+“That was a beautiful swing and I’m not sure I haven’t seen a ball go further than that here in this building,” Mattingly said.

 With the score 2-all, New York wasted Pete Alonso’s leadoff triple against reliever Anthony Bender in the eighth.
-Bender retired Javier Báez and J.D.
+Bender retired Báez and J.D.
 Davis on groundouts with the infield drawn in.

 Michael Conforto was intentionally walked before Richard Bleier (3-2) relieved and retired pinch-hitter Jeff McNeil on a grounder.